x-radio/QuickPID/README.md

     uint8_t GetDirection();   // DIRECT (0), REVERSE (1)
     uint8_t GetPmode();       // PE (0), PM (1), PEM (2)
     uint8_t GetDmode();       // DE (0), DM (1)
-    uint8_t GetAwMode();      // CONDITION (0, CLAMP (1), OFF (2)
+    uint8_t GetAwMode();      // CONDITION (0), CLAMP (1), OFF (2)
 ```

 These functions query the internal state of the PID.

 #### [AnalogWrite (PWM and DAC) for ESP32](https://github.com/Dlloydev/ESP32-ESP32S2-AnalogWrite)

-Use this link for reference.
-Note that if you're using QuickPID, there's no need to install the AnalogWrite library as this feature is already included.
+If you're using QuickPID with an ESP32 and need analogWrite compatibility, there's no need to install a library as this feature is already included.

 ### Original README (Arduino PID)